 Kim Metcalf, Ed.
 D., R.T.
 (R) (T) (MR)

 Kim Metcalf is an Adjunct Assistant Professor of Clinical Research and Leadership at The George Washington University in Washington, DC.
 She is also the Radiology Manager of the VA Maine Healthcare System in Augusta, ME.
 She previously served for 8 years as an Assistant Professor in the Post-Bachelor Degree Certificate Program in Medical Imaging.

 Dr. Metcalf completed both her Radiography and Radiation Therapy degrees at Southern Maine Community College and her Bachelor of Science degree at the University of Southern Maine.
 She also holds a Master’s Degree in Business Administration from the University of New Hampshire and a Doctoral Degree in Higher Education Leadership from Nova Southeastern University.

 Kim lives in West Baldwin, ME with her husband David.
-They have two daughters, one is a senior at Maine Maritime Academy and the other is a sophomore at The University of Maine.
+They have two daughters, one is a graduate of at Maine Maritime Academy and the other is a junior at the University of Maine.
 Kim’s hobbies include birding, landscaping and gardening.
-She recently served as the President of the Maine Maritime Academy Parent’s Association.
+She recently served as the President of the Maine Maritime Academy Parent's Association.

 Dr. Metcalf has been a member of the ASRT since 1987 and a member of AEIRS since 2006.
-She is committed to the AEIRS organization and seeks to support the profession of radiologic science through the mentoring and encouraging of members share their expertise through the conducting of research and disseminating their work through publication and presentation.
+She is committed to the AEIRS organization and seeks to support the profession of radiologic science through the mentoring and encouraging of members to share their expertise through the conducting of research and disseminating their work through publication and presentation.